tbric123/justacalculator/README.md

-# justacalculator
+# Just a Calculator
-Just a Calculator written for the web
+A calculator I am creating to get back into web development, starting with the basics.
+I hope to expand this with more features and practice refactoring it into different frameworks.